oracle-devrel/kubeflow-oke/README.md

 ### Enable HTTPS

-To enable HTTPS on Istio IngressGateway you need to generate a SSL certificate.
+To enable HTTPS for the Istio ingress gateway you need to generate a SSL certificate.

 - Generate SSL certificate